 Any sensible shopping guide to Delhi will direct you to the tranquil enclosure of Dilli Haat.
 The serried ranks of thatched cottages within this pay-to-enter market’s dignified infrastructure house a highly impressive array of wares.
 If it’s gifts and souvenirs you’re after, look no further than the broad spectrum of offerings, from elegant embroidered throws, gossamer-soft pashminas and stylish salad bowls carved from mango wood, to flamboyant shawls, pretty sequined slippers and busily beaded bags.
 Take a well-earned break at the multi-regional food court—the plump onion kachoris from Rajasthan go deliciously well with a steaming cup of masala chai.

 Sundar Nagar Market

 The unassuming aisles of Sundar Nagar Market overflow with pleasing surprises.
-Among the colourful handicrafts and faux-vintage ornaments, you’ll discover exquisite antique jewellery and charming hand-beaten copperware as well as rare silver and yellow gold trinkets.
+Among the colorful handicrafts and faux-vintage ornaments, you’ll discover exquisite antique jewelry and charming hand-beaten copper-ware as well as rare silver and yellow gold trinkets.
 The gleaming, haphazard displays are an art and antiques collector’s paradise.
 Fine dining restaurants have followed their affluent clientele here, with Basil & Thyme offering European classics and Number 8 serving up a delicious Tandoori Chicken Tikka Salad.